 10).
 Technical Training

 There is some specific technical training that is needed to be safe on Island peak.
 We can help you get this training.

 Weather, fixed line climbing experience, acclimatization, high camp, training, summit attempts.
 Have you thought about all aspects of the trip.
 Depending on the month you are climbing the gear and clothing may vary.
 Start thinking about all the different elements of the trip so you can come prepared to be safe and successful

 Talk to the Experts

-We are experts in our field, running trips to the highest level.
+We are experts in field Climb Island Peak, running trips to the highest level.
 Our goal is for each person to have the best and safest experience possible.
 We have the same guides on all our trips importantly, we do not outsource guides.
 Island Peak should demand more respect that is why only offer high quality professionally led trip.
 We do not cut corners on any of our trips.
 We can help you come fully prepared.
 Get in touch today.